Mariem-Kammoun/A-Microservice-For-Book-Store/README.md

 |  /books/n     |      PUT      |    Update a the n id book                            |
 |  /books/n     |      DELETE   |    Delete a the n id book                            |
 |  /metrics     |      GET      |    Return the metrics provided by Prometheus         |

+## Testing:
+I used Postman to test my API.

+## Documenting:
+I used Swagger to document my REST-API.

+## Screenshots: